Giant Predatory Worms Are Invading France - Slashdot

 Once upon a time there may have been a series of SF books about giant worms and spices...!

+Hmm.
+That probably rules out the usual solution of bringing in gorillas, then.

-On news of the invasion, (Score:3)
+On news of the invasion, (Score:3, Funny)

 trivial to solve (Score:2)